Tennessee Center for the Study and Treatment of Dyslexia

 Please note: The following resources are linked below for your convenience but were not authored or published by the Tennessee Center for the Study and Treatment of Dyslexia at MTSU.
 If you have questions or concerns about information presented in these publications, please contact the appropriate organization, indicated in parentheses following the name of each publication.

-- Dyslexia and Section 504: Evaluation and Eligibility (Tennessee Department of Education, TDOE)
+- Characteristics of Dyslexia and Dyslexia: Differences and Implications (TN Department of Education, TDOE)

-- Characteristics of Dyslexia and Dyslexia: Differences and Implications (TDOE)
+- Dyslexia and Section 504: Evaluation and Eligibility (TDOE)

 - Individualized Learning Plans for Characteristics of Dyslexia (ILP-D): Family Information (TDOE)